Getting Started: workspace setup and first value

 Why it matters

 Each setup step has a downstream consequence.
-Missing the Stripe connection means the execution panel will create a payment session but the client will never see a checkout link.
+Missing payment setup can block payment handoff after acceptance.
 Missing the Brand Kit means proposals render with placeholder styling.
 Skipping a language setting means the AI may generate scope content in English even if your client expects French or German.

-- Stripe setup is a hard dependency for the kickoff payment and final payment flows.
+- Payment setup is a dependency for kickoff and final payment handoff flows.

-- Brand Kit affects every PDF sent to a client — it cannot be applied retroactively to sent proposals.
+- Brand Kit affects every PDF sent to a client and should be checked before external delivery.

 - Proposal language drives the AI scope generation, not just the UI language.